BrickMMO/sso-v1/README.md

 # BrickMMO SSO Application

-The Single Sign On application for all BrickMMO assets.
+The single sign on application used for all BrickMMO assets.

 ***